DavidHarper414/wp_woocommerce/docs/cart-and-checkout-blocks/available-filters/cart-line-items.md

 } );
 ```

-> Filters can be also combined.
-See [Combined filters](../available-filters/README.md) for an example.
+> Test without the path Filters can be also combined.
+See [Combined filters](README.md) for an example.

 ### Screenshots <!-- omit in toc -->